8ctopus/sciter-components/README.md

 # sciter components

 This project is an introduction to [sciter.js](https://sciter.com/) components.
 It explores how to build components using `Reactor` which is Sciter's equivalent to [ReactJS](https://reactjs.org/).
+Having experience with ReactJS is not required, but greatly helps in understanding sciter components.

 All controls except the `checkbox`, `groupbox` and `pagecontrol` come from examples found on the sciter website and documentation.
 The pagecontrol development was moved [here](https://github.com/8ctopus/sciter-pagecontrol).